OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 The tester determines the existence of a MySQL DBMS back end, and the (weak) credentials used by the web application to access it.

-The following file extensions should never be returned by a web server, since they are related to files which may contain sensitive information or to files for which there is no reason to be served.
+The following file extensions should never be returned by a web server, as they pertain to files that could contain sensitive information or files that have no valid reason to be served.

 - `.asa`
 - `.inc`